weidagang/callbackless-js/README.md

 The core of callbackless.js is the abstraction of Promise Monad.
 Forget the Promise you have known in other libraries, they're totally different.
 A monad is a computation which returns values of type T. A promise monad is a computation which will be returning a value of type T in the future (maybe asynchronously).
 It turns out that callbackless.js is not only a successful application of Functor and Monad in JavaScript, but also a great tutorial for them.
 I hope every JavaScript programmer would be able to understand these advanced functional abstractions with this library.

-Now, let's get a sense how the code looks like with a sample code:
+Now, let's get a sense of how the code looks like with a sample code:

 ```javascript
 // Imports the core APIs from the callbackless module